pingcap/go-ycsb/README.md

 go-ycsb is a Go port of [YCSB](https://github.com/brianfrankcooper/YCSB).
 It fully supports all YCSB generators and the Core workload so we can do the basic CRUD benchmarks with Go.

+## Why another Go YCSB?

++ We want to build a standard benchmark tool in Go.
++ We are not familiar with Java.
++ TiKV only has a Go client.

 ## Getting Started

 ```bash